pmagtulis/foi-ph-scraper/README.md

 # How to use this?

-Follow the steps below, but an additional note: the site removes old data periodically so it's possible that even with auto-scraper, you would not get older requests.
-To avoid the risk of overwriting older CSVs generated, I suggest that CSV's be saved everytime the scraper runs (while I figure out how to generate new
-CSVs in pandas whenever files are saved.
+Follow the steps below.
+Each run of the autoscraper saves a new CSV file.
+This was intentionally done because the website periodically removes older data.
+With this code, we are able to keep older scraped data without the risk of overwriting the CSV file.

 Currently, **foi(2016-Jan20).csv** contains scraped data from stipulated period.
-But **foi2.csv** contains only from January 20 to 25.
+But the other CSV contains only from January 20 to 29.

 # What is this?